 Salaries for business aviation pilots are dependant on experience level, equipment flown and other employer-specific factors.

-In their first year on the job at AirSprint, for example, First Officers earn between $55,000 and $84,375.
-Captains are paid between $90,000 and $168,750.
+In their first year on the job at AirSprint, for example, First Officers earn between $80,000 and $100,000 for a 16/12 schedule.
+AirSprint captain salaries range from $135,000 to $217,000 for a 16/12 schedule.
 All pilots receive a yearly increase on the anniversary of their date of hire, based on job performance and total time employed.